Religious aspects of Nazism: The Aryan race and lost lands

-Formation of the DAP and the NSDAP
+The formation of the DAP and the NSDAP

 In the autumn of 1918, Sebottendorff attempted to extend the appeal of the Thule Society's nationalist ideology to people who had a working-class background.
 He entrusted the Munich sports reporter Karl Harrer with the task of forming a workers' club, called the Deutscher Arbeiterverein ('German workers' club') or Politischer Arbeiterzirkel ('Political workers' ring').
 The most active member of this club was Anton Drexler.
 Drexler urged the foundation of a political party, and on 5 January 1919 the Deutsche Arbeiterpartei (DAP, German Workers' Party) was formally founded.
-When Adolf Hitler first encountered the DAP on 12 September 1919, Sebottendorff had already left the Thule Society (in June 1919).
+When Hitler first encountered the DAP on 12 September 1919, Sebottendorff had already left the Thule Society (in June 1919).
 By the end of February 1920, Hitler had transformed the Deutsche Arbeiterpartei into the Nationalsozialistische Deutsche Arbeiterpartei (NSDAP or National Socialist German Workers’ Party).
 Apparently, meetings of the Thule Society continued until 1923.
 A certain Johannes Hering kept a diary of these meetings; it mentions the attendance of other Nazi leaders between 1920 and 1923, but not Hitler.

 That the origins of the Nazi Party can be traced to the lodge organisation of the Thule Society is fact.
 However, there were only two points in which the NSDAP was a successor to the Thule Society.
 One is the use of the swastika.
 Friedrich Krohn, who was responsible for the colour scheme of the Nazi flag, had been a member of the Thule Society and also of the Germanenorden since 1913.
 Goodrick-Clarke concludes that the origins of the Nazi symbol can be traced back through the emblems of the Thule Society and the Germanenorden and ultimately to Guido von List, but it is not evident that the Thulean ideology filtered through the DAP into the NSDAP.
 Goodrick-Clarke implies that ariosophical ideas were of no consequence: "the DAP line was predominantly one of extreme political and social nationalism, and not based on the Aryan-racist-occult pattern of the Germanenorden [and Thule Society]".
 Godwin summarises the differences in outlook which separated the Thule Society from the direction taken by the Nazis: